 Once paying for the entry ticket, visitors are ushered into a circular multimedia room.
 The impressive visual presentation of the lake’s images were projected on the walls and ceilings of the “Archeorama”.
 The doors then opened and visitors are emerged outdoors into the entrance of the main Pfahlbau village.

 This this museum is like stepping back in time when exploring the dwellings and crossing over the bridges.
-Seeing the re-enactors dressed in Bronze Age clothing also transported me a back to this amazing ancient world.
+Seeing the re-enactors dressed in Bronze Age clothing also transported me a back to this fascinating ancient world.
 The dwelling’s exhibitions presented day-to-day life for the villagers.
 Visitors can see also tools for basket weaving and woodwork as well as nets and spears for fishing, etc.

 On the shore visitors can try their hand at boat carving using ancient tools, making fire with primitive tools or playing music with ancient wooden instruments.